To sign up for updates about this program, please subscribe to the Medicare Diabetes Prevention Program listserv.

 The Medicare Diabetes Prevention Program expanded model is a structured intervention with the goal of preventing type 2 diabetes in individuals with an indication of prediabetes.
 The clinical intervention consists of a minimum of 16 intensive “core” sessions of a Centers for Disease Control and Prevention (CDC) approved curriculum furnished over six months in a group-based, classroom-style setting that provides practical training in long-term dietary change, increased physical activity, and behavior change strategies for weight control.
 After the completing the core sessions, less intensive follow-up meetings furnished monthly help ensure that the participants maintain healthy behaviors.
 The primary goal of the expanded model is at least 5 percent weight loss by participants.
 The National DPP is based on the results of the Diabetes Prevention Program (DPP) study funded by the National Institutes of Health (NIH).
 The study found that lifestyle changes resulting in modest weight loss sharply reduced the development of type 2 diabetes in people at high risk for the disease.

-The final rule will appears in the November 2, 2017 Federal Register and can be downloaded from the Federal Register.
+The final rule appears in the November 2, 2017 Federal Register and can be downloaded from the Federal Register.

 - Medicare Learning Network Call (12/5/17)